Nicotine Addiction: How It Works (The Science)

 Genetic Factors: Why Some People Get Hooked Faster

 Not everyone who tries nicotine becomes addicted.
 Roughly 32% of people who try cigarettes become dependent (compared to about 23% for heroin and 17% for cocaine).
-But among that 32%, the speed and intensity of addiction development vary dramatically.
+Among that 32%, the speed and intensity of addiction development vary dramatically.

 Genetics accounts for an estimated 40-70% of the variance in nicotine dependence susceptibility, according to twin studies reviewed by Li et al. (2003) in Human Molecular Genetics.